blackears/cyclopsLevelBuilder/doc/index.md

 ### Create the CyclopsBlock environment root

-You will need to begin by creating a CyclopsBlock, since the entire Cyclops system currently requires a block to be selected to be activated (this is a limitation of how the Godot Editor works.)
+You will need to begin with a 3D scene in Godot.
+You can create a new empty scene, or modify a 3D scene you've already started working on.

+Your first step to using Cyclops is to create a CyclopsBlock.
+The Cyclops system currently requires a block to be selected for Cyclops to be activated (this is a limitation of how the Godot Editor works.)
 The easiest way to do this is to select the Cyclops tab in the bottom center window and press the `Create Block` button.
 This will create a basic block with the dimensions you specified in the work area.

 ![Creating the first CyclopsBlock node](create_starting_block.png)